Thunderbolt (Marvel Comics): Luis Barrett

-Luis Barrett had somehow obtained superhuman speed while in high school.
+Luis Barrett had somehow obtained superhuman speed as a high school student.
 He came from a poor family and knew that he would not obtain a scholarship after he graduated.
-Justin Hammer later learned of Luis' powers and sent Barrier, Blacklash, and Ringer II to bring Luis to him.
+Justin Hammer later learned of these powers of Luis and sent Barrier, Blacklash, and Ringer II to bring Luis to him.
 Using his business connections, Justin Hammer obtained William Carver's Thunderbolt costume.
 Then he gave the costume to Luis Barrett so that he can convince him to join Hammer's criminal enterprises in exchange for funding his college scholarship.
 When members of the Pantheon warned Luis of Hammer's intentions, Luis turned against Justin Hammer's villain allies during a plot to steal an experimental plane from Air Force One base.
 Ringer bound Thunderbolt's legs during the fight.
 Before Blacklash could attack Thunderbolt, he managed to take out Blacklash despite the fact that his legs were bound.
-Although Luis was left with no other means of going to college, Ulysses noted that Luis is now on the right track.
+Luis was left without the means to go to college, but Ulysses observed that Luis is now on the right track.

 Luis was considered as a "potential recruit" for the Initiative program.